NexPlayer/Android-SDK/advanced.md

 This method causes the next rendering pass to clear the video image and reinitialize the renderer.

-If this is set toTRUE, the next rendering pass will call NexPlayer.GLinit instead of displaying the most recently rendered frame.
-After the next rendering pass, this is automatically reset toFALSE.
+If this is set to TRUE, the next rendering pass will call NexPlayer.GLinit instead of displaying the most recently rendered frame.
+After the next rendering pass, this is automatically reset to FALSE.

-> **Warning** When onVideoRenderPrepared is invoked, this should be set totrueif the GLRenderer already has been created once.
+> **Warning** When onVideoRenderPrepared is invoked, this should be set to true if the GLRenderer already has been created once.

-The typical method of reinitializing the video renderer is to set this totrueand then request a rendering pass, as follows:
+The typical method of reinitializing the video renderer is to set this to true and then request a rendering pass, as follows:

 ```java
 glRenderer.mReInitRenderer = true;